microsoft/autogen/python/packages/autogen-core/docs/src/user-guide/agentchat-user-guide/migration-guide.md

 > **Note**: In AutoGen 0.2, the OpenAI client would try configs in the list until one worked.
 0.4 instead expects a specfic model configuration to be chosen.

-In `v0.4`, we offers two ways to create a model client.
+In `v0.4`, we offer two ways to create a model client.

 ### Use component config